giaconi/make-it-done/README.md

-A to-do list that I need: simple, organised and easy to use.
+A simple to-do list that is simple and easy to use.

 Using: